 Pancakes for breakfast just make life, well…better!
-So why not committing to making these once a week and share them with your loved ones.
+So why not commit to making these once a week and share them with your loved ones.
 No tricky ingredients or cooking skills needed!
-So…and enjoy!

 Brett, a passionate vegan cook and activist, started an Instagram page a few years ago because he wanted to share his plant-based creations with vegans and non-vegans out there.
 His following grew so quickly that he created his website EpiVegan, and now he is launching his first book.
 Congrats, Brett!